ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/matrix_preprocessor.rst

 column count.
 Under such conditions it is advantageous to remove the duplicated columns (and/or rows) and work with a smaller full-rank matrix.

-The matrix preprocessor scans a term-frequency matrix looking for duplicate rows and columns.
+The matrix preprocessor is a command-line tool that scans a term-frequency matrix looking for duplicate rows and columns.
 If it finds any duplicates it prunes them and keeps only one row or column from the set of duplicates.
 After pruning it scans the matrix again, since removal of rows or columns could create further duplicates.
 This process of scanning and checking for duplicates proceeds iteratively until either nothing is left (a rare occurrence) or a stable matrix is achieved.

 Source Code
 ===========